Willyb15/Data-Science-Python/Week2/more_data_structures.md

 Out[3]: True
 ```

 Here we see the two ways we have to make sets, both with the constructor, which takes an iterable, and with the syntactic sugary curly braces (*Note, the curly braces are also used for dictionaries.
 In those we had a colon separating the keywords and values, which is how Python determines whether or not you're declaring a set or a dictionary.
-The only place where identifier isn't present is when declaring an empty structure.
-When this happens Python can't figure out if you want a dictionary or a set.
+The only place where Python doesn't know is when declaring an empty structure.
+When this happens, Python can't figure out if you want a dictionary or a set.
 For this reason, the empty curly braces `{}` always mean an empty dictionary to remove ambiguity*).
 Sets with the same items in them will evaluate as equal.

 If we take a look at the methods that are available on sets we see:
 ```